 It will download KODI and all the dependencies required to install, now you're done.

-Alternatively you can use the software center again to install KODI without running any commands.
+Alternatively you can use the Ubuntu Software Center again to install KODI without running any commands.

-Now you can launch the KODI multimedia app from aplication launcher menu.
-In default Ubuntu, launch it from dash.
+Now you can launch the KODI multimedia app from application launcher menu.
+In default Ubuntu, launch it from Unity dash.

 Alternatively you can launch it as a desktop session from your login screen, i.e. display manager.
 I'm using SDDM at this time, could be different on your system.

-KODI is designed to work without a mouse, it's menus are quite navigable with a keyboard or remote.
-However a slightly demotivating fact about KODI is it doesn't look that great on small laptop screens.
+As we know KODI is designed to work without a mouse, so the menus are quite navigable with a keyboard or remote.
+However a slightly demotivating fact about KODI is it doesn't look that great on small screens.

-That's all how to install KODI ubuntu.
-Next I'll talk about some essential KODI addons and how to setup large external monitors for KODI, stay tuned!
+That's all how to install KODI ubuntu, I've tested it on Ubuntu 17.10 and 16.04.3 LTS.
+Next I'll talk about some essential KODI addons and how to setup large external monitors for KODI, and sideload KODI, stay tuned!